KRSD-TV: Signal problems

-In 1965, the Federal Communications Commission adopted new network non-duplication rules for cable systems.
+In 1965, the Federal Communications Commission (FCC) adopted new network non-duplication rules for cable systems.
 These new policies protected local stations from competition by out-of-town imported stations by requiring the local station to be shown over any other station carrying the same programming.
 The Black Hills Video Corporation cable system in Rapid City had dropped KRSD-TV and resumed carriage of KOA-TV in Denver; it then resumed carrying KRSD-TV in place of KOA-TV on December 31, 1965.
 Within hours, the system, which served Rapid City and Ellsworth Air Force Base, received 110 calls demanding it reverse the move, and 15 subscribers canceled their service, in what Broadcasting magazine termed an "uprising"; the FCC allowed the cable system to drop KRSD-TV again after an engineer was dispatched from the FCC's field office in Denver and agreed that KRSD-TV's incoming signal was inadequate.
 The FCC issued a waiver to the non-duplication rule that allowed area cable systems to pipe in out-of-town NBC affiliates until KRSD-TV was able to provide an acceptable signal.

 Signal and regulatory problems continued.
 In September 1966 and October 1967, the FCC issued notices of violation to KRSD-TV and KDSJ-TV; Donald Wyatt, an FCC field engineer from Denver, later testified that of 40 stations he had inspected, they were "the poorest he had found in the entire district".
 The next year, the commission designated the two stations' license renewals for hearings, seeking to determine if the management was so "negligent, careless, or inept" that it could not be relied upon to serve as a licensee.
 In March 1969, hearings were held in Rapid City, at which scores of witnesses appeared.
 The head of the Rapid City chamber of commerce stated that local viewers were disappointed in the performance of the Heart of the Black Hills stations; Eli Daniels said the Associated Press report had mischaracterized his testimony and did not take a stand in favor of or against renewal.
 In July 1969, an FCC field inspector had deemed the stations' signal unfit for broadcast.

 In July 1970, FCC examiner Thomas Donahue recommended a probationary one-year license renewal for KRSD-TV and KDSJ-TV, rather than the standard five-year renewal.
 Another major change occurred that year: the station exchanged primary network affiliations with KOTA-TV on September 13, switching from NBC to CBS, apparently after KOTA and NBC struck a deal.

 The record here demonstrates that The Heart of the Black Hills Stations' operation of stations KRSD-TV and KDSJ-TV was conducted in an exceedingly careless, inept, and negligent manner, and that the licensee is either incapable of correcting or unwilling to correct the operating deficiencies shown by this uncontroverted record.